Galleria Estense: Napoleonic interlude

 Such was the reputation of the d’Este collections, (the French letterato Charles de Brosses considered it "undoubtedly the finest in Italy”) it also attracted the eye of Napoleon.
-At the Armistice of Cherasco, he decreed that twenty of the Estensi paintings should return to Paris as ample payment for expenses of war incurred during his Italian campaign from 1796 to 1815.
+At the Armistice of Cherasco, he decreed that twenty of the Estensi paintings should go to Paris as payment for expenses of war incurred during his Italian campaigns of 1796.
 After a few months, the number increased to seventy.
 This period marks the most significant ransacking of Modena’s collections of paintings, drawings, archival books, and the d'Este's glyptic collection.

-On October 14, 1796, Napoleon entered Modena with two new commissars, Garrau and Saliceti.
+On 14 October 1796 Napoleon entered Modena with two new commissars, Pierre-Anselme Garrau and Antoine Christophe Saliceti.
 Both went several times to sift through the Gallery of Drawings and Medals in the Palazzo Ducale, selecting works cited by visitors to the palace.
 Gilded enamel cameos and engraved semi-precious stones were sent to the Louvre and to their own estates.
-Some drawings were delegated to Modena's Academy of Fine Arts for didactic purposes, however an overwhelming amount were sent to Paris, where they have remained ever since.
-Of the previously enviable selection reflecting high Renaissance practices which included the likes of Correggio, Parmagianino, Giulio Romano, Perino del Vaga, the Carracci brothers, Botticelli's Calumny of Apelles, and a Judgement of Solomon by the workshop of Mantegna, only 700 remain.
+Some drawings were delegated to Modena's Academy of Fine Arts for didactic purposes, however an overwhelming number were sent to Paris, where they have remained ever since.
+Of the previously enviable selection reflecting high Renaissance practices which included the likes of Correggio, Parmigianino, Giulio Romano, Perino del Vaga, the Carracci brothers, Botticelli's Calumny of Apelles, and a Judgement of Solomon by the workshop of Mantegna, only 700 remain.
 Currently housed in storage in Modena, the digital collection may now be viewed on the gallery's website.

 On 17 October, 94 volumes were chosen to be transferred from the ducal library to the Bibliothèque Nationale in Paris, including numerous manuscripts and ancient codices.
 Napoleon personally took two 16th to 18th-century editions of Caesar's Commentarii whilst rapidly passing through Modena.
 As for the collection of coins, the Bibliothèque received 900 imperial bronze coins, 124 of which were from Roman colonies; 10 silver; 31 incised; as well as 44 Greek and 103 from the Papal mint.
 Napoleon’s wife Joséphine followed suite.
 During her sojourn in Modena's Palazzo Ducale in February 1797, she was unsatisfied with merely 'looking at' the numismatic collection.
 The empress took about two hundred, in addition to those selected by the court members of her husband who accompanied her.

-Numerous paintings of the Emilian school such as Guercino’s altarpiece depicting Modena’s patron saints (1651) and his St. Paul (1644), as well as The Purification of the Virgin by Guido Reni, The Virgin Appears to Saints Luke and Catherine (1592) by Annibale Carracci, The Dream of Job (1593) by Cigoli, The Mocking of Christ by Gianbologna and others never returned.
+Numerous paintings of the Emilian school such as Guercino’s altarpiece depicting Modena’s patron saints (1651) and his St. Paul (1644), as well as The Purification of the Virgin by Guido Reni, The Virgin Appears to Saints Luke and Catherine (1592) by Annibale Carracci, The Dream of Job (1593) by Cigoli, The Mocking of Christ by Giambologna and others never returned.
 It is estimated that 1,300 pictures were exported to the Louvre.